AMLloret/athento-nx-security/README.md

 ### Properties

-- _cipher.key_: is a mandatory property used to encrypt the information.
+- _cipher.key_: it is a mandatory property used to encrypt the information.
-- _password.lastmodification.date_: is the default last modification date.
+- _password.lastmodification.date_: it is the default last modification date.
-- _password.expiration.days_: is the days to check expirated passwords.
+- _password.expiration.days_: it is the number of days to check expirated passwords.
-- _password.oldpassword.days_: is the days to check old passwords.
+- _password.oldpassword.days_: it is the number of days to check old passwords.